 Journey Time Reliability (JTR) is a new measure of the performance of the road network.
-Although there are now three years of data for this measure, caution is still needed in drawing conclusions about the trend of JTR on the TLRN.
+Although there are over three years of data for this measure, caution is still needed in drawing conclusions about the trend of JTR on the TLRN.

-The JTR measure is defined as the proportion of traffic which - for a 'typical' 30minute journey - takes less than 35 minutes (a representative average London journey time of 30 minutes plus a five-minute 'allowance').
+The JTR measure is defined as the proportion of traffic which - for a 'typical' 30-minute journey - takes less than 35 minutes (a representative average London journey time of 30 minutes plus a five-minute 'allowance').

 TfL has recently included projections for this indicator in the 2011/12 - 2014/15 Business Plan.
-Their target figure is 89% for this financial year, improving to 90% in 2014/15.
+Their target figure is 89.3% for this financial year, improving to 90% in 2014/15.

 JTR is a measure of the congestion impacts on journeys.
-A major influence will be traffic volume which, as can be seen from graph 5 below, generally continues to fall.
+A major influence will be traffic volume, which as can be seen from graph 5 below, has fallen over the last few years, but has seen an increase this quarter.
 TfL have also undertaken much activity over the past few years to improve JTR, for example altering traffic signal timing, managing events and street works permitting etc.

-The JTR across the whole of the TLRN in the AM peak for quarter 4 is 88.6%.
-This is 0.75 % lower (worse) than the same period last year, and below the annual Business Plan target of 89%.
+The JTR across the whole of the TLRN in the AM peak for quarter 1 is 88.9%.
+This is 0.22 % higher (better) than the same period last year, but below the annual Business Plan target of 89.3%.

-Graph 1 - Journey Time Reliability on the TLRN in the AM peak by quarter, Q1 2009/10 to Q4 2011/12
+Graph 1 - Journey Time Reliability on the TLRN in the AM peak by quarter, Q1 2009/10 to Q1 2012/13